 They all use region blocking to ensure that those movies or TV shows can only be watched by people in certain countries, and that's because of licensing.
 You can't watch HBO or Hulu if you're in the UK, for example, nor can you access BBC iPlayer from outside the UK.

 However, you can use a VPN to get around that and watch content that's not currently available in your country, or stream TV shows from your home country when you're abroad.

 Do bear in mind that accessing any of these services from another country could violate their terms of service, and you risk losing your account, so proceed at your own risk.

 Beyond that, you’ll want reliability so that the connection doesn’t drop just at the moment of the big plot twist, a wide range of server locations to make sure you can access all the content you want, and quick server updates to try and keep up with Netflix and other platforms' attempts to limit access from abroad.

-Best VPN for streaming
+Best streaming VPN 2020

 Currently sitting at the top of our overall VPN chart, NordVPN is also our top choice for streaming thanks to a high server count, steady speeds, and wide device support.

-You can also install the Nord app on just about any device you could ever want to use for streaming, and enjoy the built-in ad-blocker and malware protection in case you're trying to stream from any dodgy, less-than-legal sites (not that you should be doing that, of course).
+NordVPN apps are available for just about any device you could ever want to use for streaming, and there's the useful built-in ad-blocker and malware protection in case you're trying to stream from any dodgy, less-than-legal sites (not that you should be doing that, of course).

-There are more than 1,700 servers across 94 countries, so you should have no problem finding one in whatever location you want.
+There are more than 3,000 servers across 94 countries, so you should have no problem finding one in whatever location you want.
 Even better for HD streaming, there's a built-in speed test tool that will recommend the best locations and servers for you based on speed.
 The tool takes a few minutes to run, but that's worth it for avoiding the trial-and-error of picking a server.

 Read our CyberGhost review.